MuhammidKhaled/Correlation_Indicator/README.md

 ## ⚠️ Disclaimer
 This indicator is provided for analytical purposes only.
-It is designed to assist users in visualizing inter-market relationships and enhancing their market analysis to make more informed trading decisions.

-It is not intended to provide direct buy or sell signals, nor does it guarantee any specific trading results or profits.
+It is designed to assist traders in visualizing inter-market relationships and enhancing their market analysis to make more informed trading decisions.It is not intended to provide direct buy or sell signals, nor does it guarantee any specific trading results or profits.

 ## 🚀 Quick Start